tontof/kriss_feed/README.md

   * simple share with shaarli
   * auto update in show view

+* version 3
+  * new format : item hash -> feedHash + itemHash
+  * list/expanded view
+  * autoupdate in reader view
+  * auto cache 10 last downloaded articles
+  * automatic load when scroll

 TODOs
 =====
-* auto show if link is a image
+* auto show if link is a image/media
-* improve reader view
 * save folder state (opened/closed)
-* show new items first
+* show new items first (when all items)

 Licence
 =======